WWGD? What would Galileo do (if he could see the things we can see through a telescope)?

 Scientists have upped their search for extraterrestrial intelligence with the Allen Telescope Array, a string of 350 radio telescopes, located 300 miles north of San Francisco.
-Find out why SETI scientists now say we might be hearing from ET sooner than you think.
+Find out why SETI (Search for Extraterrestrial Intelligence) scientists now say we might be hearing from ET sooner than you think.

 SETI listens for signs of other civilization's technology.
-Dr. Jill Tartar explains the program: What it's looking for; what the problems are; what the potential benefits are.
+Dr. Jill Tartar explains the program: what it's looking for, what the problems are, and what the potential benefits are.
 Dr. Tartar also explains the Allen Telescope Array and its role in SETI.

 Earth’s atmosphere not only blocks radiation in some parts of the EM spectrum, but also distorts light.
 Observatories built on high mountains lessen these problems, but space telescopes avoid such problems completely because they orbit outside Earth’s atmosphere.
-Space telescopes can carry instruments to observe objects emitting various types of electromagnetic radiation, such as visible, infrared, or ultraviolet light; gamma rays; or x-rays.
+Space telescopes can carry instruments to observe objects emitting various types of electromagnetic radiation, such as visible, infrared, or ultraviolet light, gamma rays, and x-rays.

-The Hubble Space Telescope (HST), shown in Figure below , has orbited Earth for more than 20 years, sending back the most amazing images and helping to answer many of the biggest questions in astronomy.
+The Hubble Space Telescope (HST), shown in Figure below, has orbited Earth for more than 20 years, sending back amazing images and helping to answer many of the biggest questions in astronomy.
 The James Webb Space Telescope, designed to replace the aging Hubble, is targeted for launch in 2018.

 (a) The Hubble Space Telescope orbits Earth at an altitude of 589 km (366 mi).
 It collects data in visible, infrared, and ultraviolet wavelengths. (b) This starburst cluster is one of the many fantastic images taken by the HST over the past two decades.